Up Jumped a Swagman

 Up Jumped a Swagman is a 1965 British musical comedy film directed by Christopher Miles and starring Frank Ifield, Annette Andre, Ronald Radd and Suzy Kendall.
-It includes the songs "Waltzing Matilda" and "I Remember You".
+It was written by Lewis Greifer and includes the songs "Waltzing Matilda" and "I Remember You".

 Premise

 An aspiring Australian singer moves to London in the hope of a big breakthrough.
 He chases after a popular model, not noticing the beautiful daughter of a pub owner who loves him.
 He also gets involved with a gang of thieves.